The New Mom’s Guide on How to Store Breast Milk

 Why do I need to record the time the milk was pumped?

-It is important that you write the time of day when you pumped the breast milk because your milk composition changes throughout the day.
+It is important to write the time of day when you pumped the breast milk because your milk composition changes throughout the day.
 In fact, at night, your breast milk will provide your baby with melatonin, which aids in sleep.
 Babies do not produce melatonin at such a young age, so breast milk pumped in the evening is best given in the evenings.
 Also, the breast milk you pump in the morning tends to have a higher fat content.
-How awesome and incredible is that?
+How incredible is that?

 How much milk should I put in a breast milk freezer bag?